Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

-God did not like how the world was full of violence.
-He told Noah he was going to destroy the earth with a flood and that he needed to build an Ark (shown by the waves in the photograph).
-He was told to bring two of each kind of animal and his family (shown on the left, right, and on the middle area).
-There is a Moses laying next to a barrel signifying the drunks (shown on the bottom left).
-There is Moses offering a sacrifice (shown on the bottom right).
+God did not like that the world was full of violence.
+He told Noah he was going to destroy the earth with a flood, and that Noah needed to build an Ark (shown by the waves in the photograph).
+He was told to bring two of each kind of animal and his family (shown on the left, right, and in the middle area).
+Moses is lying next to a barrel, signifying the drunks (shown on the bottom left).Moses is also offering a sacrifice (shown on the bottom right).